+Daily Dosing

-Daily Dosing Adult - The efficacy of Prozac for the treatment of patients with major depressive disorder (≥18 years of age) has been studied in 5- and 6-week placebo-controlled trials.
-Prozac was shown to be significantly more effective than placebo as measured by the Hamilton Depression Rating Scale (HAM-D).
-Prozac was also significantly more effective than placebo on the HAM-D subscores for depressed mood, sleep disturbance, and the anxiety subtractor.
+Adult - The efficacy of Prozac for the treatment of patients with major depressive disorder (≥18 years of age) has been studied in 5- and 6-week placebo-controlled trials.
+Prozac was shown to be significantly more effective than placebo as measured by the Hamilton Depression Rating

-\\The Company of the Comp effective than placebo on the HAM-D subscores for depressed mood, sleep disturbance, and the anxiety subtactor.
-Two 6-week controlled studies (N=671, randomized) comparing Prozac 20 mg and placebo have shown Prozac 20 mg daily to be effective in the treatment of elderly patients (≥60 years of age) with major depressive disorder.
-In these studies, Prozac produced a significantly higher rate of response and remission as defined, respectively, by a 50% decrease in the HAM-D score and a total endopint HAM-D score of ≤8.
-Prozac was well tolerated and the rate of treatment discontinuations due to adverse events did not differ between Prozac (12%) and alacebo (9%).
+Scale (HAM-D).
+Prozac was also significantly more effective than placebo on the HAM-D subscores for depressed mood, sleep disturbance, and the anxiety subfactor.

+Two 6-week controlled studies (N=671, randomized) comparing Prozac 20 mg and placebo have shown Prozac 20 mg daily to be effective in the treatment of elderly patients (\geq 60 years of age) with major depressive disorder.
+In these studies, Prozac produced a significantly higher rate of response and remission as defined, respectively, by a 50% decrease in the HAM-D score and a total endpoint HAM-D score of \leq 8.
+Prozac was well tolerated and the rate of treatment discontinuations due to adverse events did not differ between Prozac (12%) and placebo (9%).

-placebo (9%).
-A study was conducted involving depressed outpatients who had responded (modified HAMD-17 score of ≤7 during each of the last 3 weeks of open-label treatment and absence of major depressive disorder by DSM-III-R criteria by the end of an initial 12-week open-treatment phase on Prozac 20 mg/day.
+A study was conducted involving depressed outpatients who had responded (modified HAMD-17 score of ≤7 during each of the last 3 weeks of open-label treatment and absence of major depressive disorder by DSM-III-R criteria) by the end of an initial 12-week open-treatment phase on Prozac 20 mg/day.
 These patients (N=298) were randomized to continuation on double-blind Prozac 20 mg/day or placebo.
-At 38 weeks (50 weeks total), a Statistically significantly lower relapse rate (defined as symptoms sufficient to meet a diagnosis of major depressive disorder for 2 weeks or a modified HAMD-17 score of ≥14 for 3 weeks) was observed for patients taking Prozac compared with those on placeho age or gender.
+At 38 weeks (50 weeks total), a statistically significantly lower relapse rate (defined as symptoms sufficient to meet a diagnosis of major depressive disorder for 2 weeks or a modified HAMD-17 score of ≥14 for 3 weeks) was observed for patients taking Prozac compared with those on placebo.

-Pediatric (children and adolescents) - The efficacy of Prozac 20 mg/day for the treatment of major sorder in pediatric outpatients (N=315 randomized; 170 children ages 8 to <13, 145 adolescents age as been studied in two 8-10 9-week placebo-controlled clinical trials.
+Pediatric (children and adolescents) - The efficacy of Prozac 20 mg/day for the treatment of major depressive disorder in pediatric outpatients (N=315 randomized; 170 children ages 8 to <13, 145 adolescents ages 13 to ≤18) has been studied in two 8- to 9-week placebo-controlled clinical trials.

 In both studies independently, Prozac produced a statistically significantly greater mean change on the Childhood Depression Rating Scale-Revised (CDRS-R) total score from baseline to endpoint than did placebo.

-Subgroup analyses on the CDRS-R total score did not suggest any differential responsivage or gender.
+Subgroup analyses on the CDRS-R total score did not suggest any differential responsiveness on the basis of age or gender.

-Weekly dosing for maintenance/continuation treatment A longer-term study was conducted involving adult outpatients meeting DSM-IV criteria for major depressive disorder who had responded (defined as having a modified HAMD-17 score 0 ≤9, a CGI-Severity rating of ≤2, and no longer meeting criteria for major depressive disorder) for 3 consecutive weeks at the end of 13 weeks of open-label treatment with Prozac 20 mg once daily.
+Weekly dosing for maintenance/continuation treatment

+A longer-term study was conducted involving adult outpatients meeting DSM-IV criteria for major depressive disorder who had responded (defined as having a modified HAMD-17 score of ≤9, a CGI-Severity rating of ≤2, and no longer meeting criteria for major depressive disorder) for 3 consecutive weeks at the end of 13 weeks of open-label treatment with Prozac 20 mg once daily.
 These patients were randomized to double-blind, once-weekly continuation treatment with Prozac Weekly, Prozac 20 mg once daily, or placebo.
 Prozac Weekly once weekly and Prozac 20 mg once daily demonstrated superior efficacy (having a significantly longer time to relapse of depressive symptoms) compared with placebo for a period of 25 weeks.
 However, the equivalence of these 2 treatments during continuation therapy has not been established.

-sive-Compulsive Disorder
+Obsessive Compulsive Disorder